ModOrganizer2/pystubs-generation/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        output file (output to stdout if not specified) -v, --verbose         verbose mode (all logs go to stderr) -c CONFIG, --config CONFIG
+                        output file (default stubs/setup/mobase-stubs/__init__.pyi) -v, --verbose         verbose mode (all logs go to stderr) -c CONFIG, --config CONFIG
                         configuration file
 ```

-The stubs generator will try hard to find a valid stubs for all classes and methods of `mobase`.
+The stubs generator will try hard to find a valid stubs for all classes
+and methods of `mobase`.
 A lot of information is available through the `-v` options.
+Without it,
-Without it, only conversions or fixes
+only conversions or fixes
-considered "strange" will be outputed.
+considered "strange" will be shown.
-For instance, here is the output with the current `config-2.3.yml` file:
+For instance, here is the output with the current `config-2.4.yml` file:

 ```
 WARNING: Replacing IOrganizer::FileInfo with FileInfo.